 - a.
 In order to ensure a comprehensive understanding of this policy by all parties and in the spirit of ensuring this policy is up to date and relevant, Personnel Committee and all excluded personal must read the excluded personnel policy and sign an attached policy acknowledgment form (Appendix A). - b.
 This policy review must occur: - i.
 Once annually within the first 8 weeks of election of the personnel committee, and - ii.
 At any time the policy is amended.

 Appendix A: Excluded Personnel Acknowledgement Form

-We, the undersigned, have read and understand the attached UVSS Excluded Personnel Policy.
+Policy.

 Director of Finance and Operations (name) (Signature)

 (date)

 Student Executive Director - Personnel (name) (Signature)

 (date)

 Director at Large - Personnel (name) (Signature)

 (date)

 General Manager (name) (Signature)

 (date)

 Executive Director (name) (Signature)

 (date)